MarcelMeurer/WVD-Hydra/README.md

 ![](media/HydraAgent-04.png)

 ### Database and Managed Service Identity
 Hydra connects to the database with a SQL user defined in the connection string stored in the Key Vault.
-Alternatively, Hydra can connect using its Azure AD identity.
+Alternatively, Hydra can connect using its Entra identity.

 Do the following changes in the maintenance windows:
 Open the SQL server resource in the Azure Portal -> Azure Active Directory  -> Set the managed identity of Hydra's web service as an administrator and check "Support only Azure Active Directory authentication for this server"